Mark Lamb (sheriff): Career

 In February 2021, Lamb co-founded (with Republican strategist Nathan Sproul and others) Protect America Now, a coalition of 69 sheriffs with the stated purpose of "educating Americans about how our Sheriffs and the law enforcement community are standing for our Constitution and law and order".
 In May 2021, Lamb launched the American Sheriff Network, a subscription service providing videos showing sheriffs and their deputies carrying out their duties.

 Lamb is the author of American Sheriff: Traditional Values in a Modern World, which was self-published.

 In December 2022, a spokesperson for Lamb said he was considering running for the U.S. Senate in 2024.
+In April 2023, Lamb announced he would run for the seat currently held by incumbent Democrat-turned Independent Kyrsten Sinema.
+In July 2024, Lamb was defeated in the Republican primary by Kari Lake.

 Personal life

-Lamb spent much of his childhood in Hawaii, and also lived in the Philippines, Panama and Argentina.
-He moved to Arizona in 2003, after his paintball business in Utah failed and he filed for bankruptcy.
-Before his career in law enforcement, he also worked in pest control.
+Lamb spent much of his childhood in Hawaii and also lived in Arizona, Philippines, Panama and Argentina.
+He moved back to Arizona in 2003, after his paintball business in Utah failed and he filed for bankruptcy.
+Before he began his career in law enforcement, he worked in pest control.

-Lamb's wife, Janel, is the author of a book entitled The Sheriff's Wife, and frequently appears alongside him at public events.
-On December 16, 2022, Lamb's son and infant granddaughter died in a traffic collision in Gilbert, Arizona.
+Lamb's wife, Janel, is the author of a book titled The Sheriff's Wife, and frequently appears alongside him at public events.

+On December 16, 2022, Lamb's son, Cooper, daughter-in-law, and infant granddaughter died in a traffic collision in Gilbert, Arizona.

 Lamb is a member of the Church of Jesus Christ of Latter-day Saints.